c-cube/ocaml-containers/README.md

 - `CCPersistentHashtbl`, a semi-persistent hashtable (similar to [persistent arrays](https://www.lri.fr/~filliatr/ftp/ocaml/ds/parray.ml.html))
 - `CCVector`, a growable array (pure OCaml, no C) with mutability annotations
 - `CCGen` and `CCSequence`, generic iterators structures (with structural types so they can be defined in several places).
 Now also in their own repository and opam packages (`gen` and `sequence`).
-- `CCKlist`, a persistent iterator structure (akin to a lazy list)
+- `CCKList`, a persistent iterator structure (akin to a lazy list)
-- `CCList`, functions and lists including tail-recursive implementations of `map` and `append` and many other utilities
+- `CCList`, functions on lists, including tail-recursive implementations of `map` and `append` and many other things
 - `CCArray`, utilities on arrays and slices
 - `CCLinq`, high-level query language over collections
 - `CCMultimap` and `CCMultiset`, functors defining persistent structures